Business Owners Guide to Cyber Liability Insurance

-Among the many areas of risk faced by businesses, cyber risk could be considered a frontier area.
-While the nature of the risk has yet to be fully understood, being targeted by a cyberattack is all but inevitable.
+Cyber risk could be considered a frontier area among the many areas of risk businesses face.
+While the nature of the threat has yet to be fully understood, being targeted by a cyberattack is all but inevitable.

 When a breach occurs, having a fast, efficient, and effective response can help limit losses and provide the information needed to make decisions and act.